-Discover the Many Benefits Of Paddling The Adirondacks
+Discover the Many Benefits of Paddling in the Adirondacks

 Canoeing, Kayaking, & Rafting Have Their Advantages!

 While hikers enjoy the Adirondacks from the tops of its 46 High Peaks, many others enjoy the region's beauty from its hundreds of miles of diverse waterways.
 If you are considering taking up canoeing, kayaking or rafting, you will find the benefits of this healthy outdoor activity are wide-ranging.
 Combine that with the breathtaking beauty of the Adirondacks' many waterways, and you're sure to become passionate about exploring the area's many rivers, lakes, and ponds.

 Setting out on a whitewater adventure in your kayak is certainly exhilarating.
 Exploring still waters and corners you have never been to is just as exciting.
 Adventure is one of the top reasons to take up paddling.
 Even if you've already explored the Adirondacks' many trails, paddling offers you a way to see new sights, discover new towns, and see the mountains from a whole new vantage point.